notnine/Velo/README.md

 ## Setup

 1. Clone the repository
-2. Set up environment variables:
+2. Setup environment variables:
-   - Create a `.env` file in the root directory
+   - Create a `.env` file in the `backend` directory
    - Add your Supabase and OpenAI credentials:
    ```bash
    # Frontend (Supabase)